Pay Less Attention to Function Words for Free Robustness of Vision-Language Models: Experiments

-Besides subtraction, FDA could be potentially improved through a modular or algorithmic approach for more refined removal.
-Furthermore, we did not implement FDA to fine-tune a larger VLM or verify the effectiveness of FDA using LoRa due to the hardware limitation.
-Finally, our FDA is designed for backbones with a fusion encoder and thus not directly implementable for CLIP and other similar backbones.
-However, we believe implementation on CLIP-like models would be a valuable exploration for future work.
+Although direct subtraction introduces superior efficiency, FDA could be potentially improved through a modular or algorithmic approach for more refined removal.
+Furthermore, we did not implement FDA to fine-tune a larger VLM or verify the effectiveness of FDA using PEFT methods such as LoRa \citep{lora} due to the hardware limitation.
+Additionally, our FDA is designed and implemented on backbones featuring a fusion encoder, but not been applied to projector-based models such as LLaVA \citep{llava} series and Qwen\citep{Qwen,Qwen2,Qwen25,Qwen3} series, etc. Nevertheless, FDA could be seamlessly adopted on these backbones, which is a valuable exploration for future work.
+Finally, although we have built a shortlisted dictionary based on existing ones, it is possible that the optimal dictionary might have less/more words, which requires enormous effort for validation.